Boundary condition and reflection anomaly in $2+1$ dimensions: The scattering of a monopole and fermions with general charges

 In this section, we show that, in the monopole background, we can find the corresponding incoming (outgoing) wave to any outgoing (incoming) wave only if the sum of the $U(1)$ charges of the Weyl fermions is zero.
 This condition coincides with the cancellation condition of the mixed gauge-gravitational anomaly.

-In the monopole background, for the fermion with charge $Q>0$, there are only incoming waves in the lowest partial waves.
+In the monopole background, for a fermion with charge $Q > 0$, only incoming waves are present among the lowest partial waves.
 The lowest partial waves are the eigenfunction of $J^2$ belonging to $j(j+1)$ for $j=(Q-1)/2$, and thus there are $Q$ independent modes.
-On the other hand, for the fermion with charge $Q<0$, there are only outgoing waves in the lowest partial waves, where the number of the independent modes is $-Q$.
+On the other hand, for the fermion with charge $Q<0$, only outgoing waves are present among the lowest partial waves, where the number of the independent modes is $-Q$.
 Thus, if and only if the sum of the charges $\sum_j Q_j$ is zero, the number of the incoming waves and the outgoing waves are the same, and we can set the boundary condition relating them so that the energy is conserved.
-In the following, we show that the lowest partial waves only have the incoming mode for $Q>0$ and the outgoing mode for $Q<0$.